WFTDA Championships: 2006 Dust Devil

-In Tucson, Arizona, over the weekend of February 24–26, 2006, Tucson Roller Derby hosted 20 WFTDA leagues from around the United States in a tournament to determine the nation's first-ever WFTDA national champion team.
+In Tucson, Arizona, over the weekend of February 24–26, 2006, Tucson Roller Derby hosted 20 WFTDA leagues from around the United States in a tournament.

 Round-robin bouts were instituted to determine seeding for a single-elimination tournament.
 Four pools were created, titled Scorpion, Tarantula, Black Widow and Rattlesnake, with each pool consisting of 5 teams.
 On Friday, February 24, 2006, each team played four ten-minute bouts in each pool.
 Point differential was used to determine the ranking and placement of each team within its pool.
 With this information in hand, tournament officials selected the top three teams of each pool and seeded them according to the point differential of each team for the single-elimination tournament.

 The single-elimination tournament started on Saturday, February 25, 2006 with 12 of the previous day's 20 teams.
 Scheduling of the bouts allowed for the top four seeded teams to receive a bye in the first round of play.
 Teams seeded 5 through 12 played in the first round.
 The winners of the first round of the single elimination tournament played the top four seeds in the second round.
 Bout winners advanced to the semi-finals and bout losers were eliminated.

-On Sunday February 26, 2006, four teams (Texas Rollergirls Texecutioners, Tucson Roller Derby Saddletramps, Minnesota Rollergirls All-Stars and Arizona Roller Derby Tent City Terrors) played in the semi-final bouts.
+On Sunday February 26, 2006, four teams (Texas Rollergirls Texecutioners, Tucson Roller Derby Saddle Tramps, Minnesota Rollergirls All-Stars and Arizona Roller Derby Tent City Terrors) played in the semi-final bouts.
 In the first bout, the Texecutioners defeated the Tent City Terrors in a full three-period bout, 114 to 81, sending the Texas to the championship bout and Arizona to the 3rd-place bout.
 A second full three-period semi-final bout was played between Tucson and the Minnesota Rollergirls.
 Tucson defeated Minnesota 136–75.
 This pitted the Tent City Terrors against Minnesota for the 3rd-place bout, and set the WFTDA National Championship Bout to be between Texas and Tucson.
 The 3rd-place bout was played out with the Tent City Terrors upsetting 3rd-seeded Minnesota 115–88.
-The Championship bout was finalized later in the evening, with the Texecutioners defeating the Saddletramps 129–96.
+The Championship bout was finalized later in the evening, with the Texecutioners defeating the Saddle Tramps 129–96.

 The tournament also saw the first collaboration between roller derby announcers.
 Following the event, announcer Bob Noxious founded "Voices of Reason", an announcers' association.

 2007 Texas Shootout

-On September 30, 2007, the Kansas City Roller Warriors beat the Rat City Rollergirls 89–85 in the final match of the Texas Shootout to become the 2007 national champion.
+On September 30, 2007, the Kansas City Roller Warriors beat the Rat City Rollergirls 89–85 in the final match of the Texas Shootout to become the first WFTDA National Champions.
 The Texas Rollergirls placed third.
 Eight teams competed in the tournament, four from the eastern regional division and four from the western regional division.
 These teams included Carolina Rollergirls (fourth place), Gotham Girls Roller Derby, Tucson Roller Derby, Detroit Derby Girls, and Windy City Rollers.

-A statement from WFTDA President "Crackerjack" on page 5 of the program for this event suggests that at the time it was considered the "first WFTDA Championship Tournament."
+Several marketing materials as well as a statement from WFTDA President "Crackerjack" on page 5 of the program for this event confirms that at the time it was considered the "first WFTDA Championship Tournament."